 Name Age Positions

-Jon R. Sabes 45 Chief Executive Officer and Director
+Jon R. Sabes 44 Chief Executive Officer and Director

 Paul A. Siegert 72 President and Director (Chairman of the Board)

-Steven F. Sabes 43 Chief Operating Officer, Secretary and Director
+Steven F. Sabes 42 Chief Operating Officer, Secretary and Director

-Jon Gangelhoff 53 Chief Financial Officer
+Jon Gangelhoff 51 Chief Financial Officer

 Brian Tyrell 50 Director

 Laurence Zipkin 71 Director

-Kenneth Fink 50 Director
+Kenneth Fink 46 Director

 Jon R. Sabes, co-founder and Chief Executive Officer of our company and GWG Life, is a financial professional with over 20 years of experience in the fields of finance, venture capital, business development, managerial operations, and federal taxation.
 Since 1999, Mr. Sabes has served as Chief Executive Officer of Opportunity Finance, LLC, a family investment company specializing in structured finance.
 Over his career, Mr. Sabes has been active in receivable financing, life insurance financing, and casualty insurance financing, structuring over \$900 million in financing commitments for his related businesses.
 Mr. Sabes' experience includes co-founding and leading the development of two leading insurance-related finance companies: GWG Life, a company in the life insurance finance industry founded in 2006, and MedFinance, an innovator in casualty insurance and healthcare finance founded in 2005.
 Through these companies, Mr. Sabes has developed and applied financial structuring techniques, underwriting algorithms, and business modeling aspects to the insurance industry.
 Mr. Sabes' education includes a Juris Doctor degree cum laude from the University of Minnesota Law School; and a Bachelor of Arts degree in Economics, from the University of Colorado.
 Over his career, Mr. Sabes has held several licenses and professional association memberships including FINRA Series 7, Series 63, Minnesota State Bar Association, and American Bar Association.
-In addition to being an active father of three, Mr. Sabes has served as our Chief Executive Officer, and a director, since 2006.
+In addition to being an active father of three, Mr. Sabes serves on the boards of Saving Children and Building Families, and the Insurance Studies Institute.
+Mr. Sabes is the brother of Steven F. Sabes.
+Mr. Sabes has served as our Chief Executive Officer, and a director, since 2006.